 A great way to lure kids to their seats while Thanksgiving dinner is being prepared is to offer them a fun activity.
 To make this fun Thanksgiving craft, cut out two circles from construction paper for the body and head, and accent with paper to create the eyes, beak, and feet.
-Ask each child to create feathers from paper scraps, googly eyes, chenille stems, and other small crafts items.
+Ask each child to create feathers and other details from paper scraps, googly eyes, chenille stems, and other small crafts items.
 Then use the decorated turkeys as charming place mats.

 This cute Thanksgiving craft for kids will help keep in mind the history of the holiday.
-Print the pattern; assemble as shown.
+Print the pattern and assemble as shown.
 Transform the paper craft into a napkin clip by adhering a clothespin (clip side down) to the back of the crafts-stick mast.
 Clip the paper Mayflower to a bright blue cloth napkin to give the appearance that the ship is sailing.

 Turn this cute paper turkey into a crayon holder for the kids' table at Thanksgiving dinner.
-Using the pattern cutouts, punch two holes in the tail-feather pieces and run a string through them before adhering the pieces to the body.
-Tie the turkey to a rubber band and wind the band around a handful of crayons.
+Using the pattern cutouts, punch two holes in the tail-feather pieces, and run a string through them before adhering the pieces to the body.
+Tie the turkey to a rubber band, and wind the band around a handful of crayons.
 Use the crayon bundle to support the turkey.

 Ask kids to write down what they're thankful for on leaves cut from paper.
 Then place them in a scrapbook and continue the tradition next Thanksgiving.
 As the compilation grows, you'll have a time capsule of memories to look back on year after year.

 This place card offers adults the perfect opportunity to discuss the history of Thanksgiving.
 To make, download and print the pattern.
 Cut a curved slit in the base of the hat and insert the top to give it dimension.
 Outline the hatband and buckle using a black pen, and use a silver gel pen to define the curve at the top of the hat.
-Use the black pen to write in each guest's name.
+Use the black pen to write each guest's name.

 Kids will love creating a wreath that shows off their reasons to be thankful.
 Wrap a simple foam wreath with brown linen.
 Fray edges for a rustic tone, and secure the linen ends to the back of the wreath with glue or a pin.
 Print out the leaf patterns on decorative paper.
 Add each family member's name to a leaf using a printer, rub-on letters from the crafts store, or a marker.
 Cut out the leaves.
 Ask the kids to write words of thanks, and attach each leaf to the wreath with a decorative pin or a dab of crafts glue.

 Kids will love making this simple and cute Thanksgiving craft.
-Download and print the pattern; cut out and assemble as shown above using dimensional foam for a 3-D effect using decorative-edge scissors for feathers with texture.
+Download and print the pattern; cut out and assemble as shown using dimensional foam for a 3-D effect using decorative-edge scissors for feathers with texture.
 Write the name of each guest on the turkey's banner.